Call Today - 24/7 Emergency Services

 What is a Modulating Furnace?

 A modulating furnace uses an energy-efficient design that combines the cost-effectiveness of a cheaper furnace with the even heating and efficiency of a natural gas furnace.
-Ultimately, this type of furnace uses (or “modulates”) an ongoing flow of gas.
+It uses (or “modulates”) an ongoing flow of gas.
 This flow of gas automatically adjusts, using the ratio of the property’s temperature, as well as the temperature on the thermostat itself.
-What makes these types of furnaces unique is how precise their heating capability is; they tend to be as close as half a degree of the targeted temperature (compared to a general 4–6-degree margin of error with other furnace types).
+What makes these types of furnaces unique is the precision of their heating capability.

 Furnace Safety Tips